MicrosoftDocs/memdocs/memdocs/autopilot/windows-autopilot-reset.md

 You can use an MDM service such a Microsoft Intune to start the remote Windows Autopilot reset process.
 Resetting in this way avoids the need for IT staff to visit each machine to start the process.

 To enable a device for a remote Windows Autopilot Reset, the device must be MDM managed and joined to Azure AD.
-This feature isn't supported on devices that were enrolled using [Autopilot self deploying mode](self-deploying.md).

 ### Triggering a remote Windows Autopilot Reset